 - Review the evaluation rubric to ensure your project is of quality.

-A brief report summarizing the results, expenditures, and effectiveness of the project is due no later than May 13, 2022.
+A brief report summarizing the results, expenditures, and effectiveness of the project is due no later than May 5, 2023.
+Activities and funds are required to be initiated and completed within the school year they are awarded.
 All questions may be directed to Drea Weiner, Northwestern Lower MiSTEM Network Regional Director.

 AWARDING OF GRANTS/FUNDS: